Utah Valley Wolverines: Men’s basketball

 The Wolverines play their home basketball games in the 8,500-seat Utah Community Credit Union Center.
-The men's basketball team finished the 2008–09 season with a 17–11 record, which capped off its 26th winning season in a row.
+The men's basketball team has played in the National Invitational Tournament four times, with the most recent appearance in 2026.
+They have also won five Western Athletic Conference regular season titles, with those coming in 2014, 2021, 2023, 2025, and 2026.
 The team is coached by Todd Phillips.